FAQ

 Who is you publisher?

-The HotHive, an independent publishing house based in Worcestershire.
+SRA books, an independent house based in Worcestershire.

 Yes.
 The book has a central section printed on glossy, photo-style pages, containing 15 full-colour photos.